rickchristie/carrot-old/README.markdown

   dependencies of user classes, thus eliminating the need for a global objects and registry.
 - Build and make use of decoupled classes, avoid inheritance whenever possible.
-This would allow the user's controller class to be a plain old PHP object managed by the dependency injection container.
+This would allow the user's routine class to be a plain old PHP object managed by the dependency injection container.
 - Make the core as small and focused as possible.
-Carrot's main job is to be the front controller, setting up the dependency injection container, instantiating the user's controller and getting a response from it.
-It does not know, much less dictate how the controller is getting the response.
+Carrot's main job is to be the front controller, setting up the dependency injection container, instantiating the user's routine object and getting a response from it.
+It does not know, much less dictate how the routine method is getting the response.
 - Allow the user to replace some of the core classes of Carrot using their own class only by implementing an interface as a contract to the core classes.